- Contact Us

 I'm an LPN, but not a graduate of either the Whalen or Hart Practical Nurse programs, where do I stand?

-A nursing faculty member would review a transcript of your program, compare it to the Whalen and Hart programs, then make course requirement decisions.
+A nursing faculty member would review a transcript of your program, compare it to the Isabella Graham Hart and the Marion S. Whalen Schools of Practical Nursing programs, then make course requirement decisions.